groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/supported-document-formats.md

 hideChildren: False
 toc: True
 ---
-This topic lists file formats supported by GroupDocs.Viewer for .NET.
+This topic lists file formats supported by GroupDocs.Viewer for .NET and GroupDocs.Viewer.CrossPlatform.

 ## Archive and compression file formats